STScI-MIRI/miri3d/README.md

 Python:

 Python code is developed for a python 3.5 environment.
-If installing via a git clone command make sure it is in a location that is on your python path.
-E.g.,

-export PYTHONPATH="/YourPathHere:$PYTHONPATH"
+Clone this git repository to your local machine, and then install for your active conda environment by using:

+python setup.py install

+or

+python setup.py develop

+Using the 'install' option will copy the code over into your python library for the environment, while the 'develop' option will use the cloned code directory as the source.
+The 'develop' method is thus potentially easier to maintain if you might be updating or contributing to miri3d frequently.

-This requires that the miricoord repository be installed as well (https://github.com/STScI-MIRI/miricoord).
+Note that miri3d requires that the miricoord repository be installed as well (https://github.com/STScI-MIRI/miricoord).
 Some functions also rely upon having the pysiaf (https://github.com/spacetelescope/pysiaf) and JWST pipeline (https://github.com/spacetelescope/jwst) modules installed as well.

 Some routines are configured to write files to a specific set of subdirectories on disk (when, e.g., generating new reference files).
 The base directory for these should be set as: